 Promote your site

-See the promoting a web page section for dozens of secrets and tips in promoting your website and getting it higher in search engines.
-If people cannot find your page on a search engine, they are not going to visit your site.
+See the promoting a web page section for secrets and tips in promoting your website and getting it higher in search engines.
+If people cannot find your page on a search engine, they will not visit your site.

 Do not use the full URL for links

 When creating links to your sub pages or images, do not put your full URL also known as an absolute path.
 Instead, type the path location also known as the relative path to make any future transition easier and for pages with lots of links load faster.
 To move forward in a folder type: a href="folder/file", where folder is a sub folder of the current directory.
 If you need to go back a folder type: a href="../file", where the ../ moves back one directory.

 Keep your page or blog about one topic

 When creating your web page, make it about one topic and extend only upon that one topic.
 When people are looking for something, they are usually only interested in what they are trying to find.
 If your page has information about golf, makeup, and home repair, people and search engines will think the site is not comprehensive enough for what they're looking to find.

 If you have multiple interests, consider creating multiple sites or blogs instead of having everything in one place.

 Always be checking for web page errors